Magnetization in the zig-zag layered Ising model and orthogonal polynomials

 We now move on to the layered Ising model in a half-plane.
-Instead of working in the original framework of Au-Yang, McCoy and Wu, we slightly simplify the setup by considering the Ising model in the (left) half-plane on the $\frac{\pi}{4}$-rotated square grid which we call the \emph{zig-zag half-plane} and denote by~$\mathbb H^\diamond$, see Fig.~\ref{fig:GlobalLayered} for the notation.
+Instead of working in the original framework of Au-Yang, McCoy and Wu {who considered the layered Ising model in a discrete half-plane with \emph{straight} boundary and translation invariant interaction constants,} we slightly simplify the setup by working in the left half-plane of the $\frac{\pi}{4}$-rotated square grid, which we call the \emph{zig-zag half-plane}~$\mathbb H^\diamond$, {and require that the interaction constants assigned to all edges separating each pair of neighboring columns are the same;} see Fig.~\ref{fig:GlobalLayered}.
 We believe that such a simplification does not change key features of the problem, at the same it allows us to obtain more transparent results in full generality.
 We are mostly interested in making our main result -- Theorem~\ref{thm:layered} -- easily accessible to the \emph{mathematical} community interested in orthogonal polynomials rather than in discussing the \emph{physics} behind the problem.
 It is worth emphasizing that Theorem~\ref{thm:layered} does \emph{not} express~$M_m$ as a Toeplitz determinant.
 Nevertheless, we believe that the formula~\eqref{eq:Mm-layered-UJH} is amenable for the asymptotic analysis and is of interest from the mathematical perspective.

 The (half-)infinite volume limit of the Ising model on~$\mathbb H^\diamond$ is defined as a limit of probability measures on an increasing sequence of finite domains exhausting~$\mathbb H^\diamond$, with~`$+$' boundary conditions at the right-most column~$\mathrm{C}_0$ and at infinity.
 All interaction parameters between the columns~$\mathrm{C}_{p-1}$ and~$\mathrm{C}_p$ are assumed to be the same and equal to~$x_p=\exp[-2\beta J_p]=\tan\tfrac{1}{2}\theta_p$, where~$\theta_p\in (0,\frac{1}{2}\pi)$ can be viewed as a convenient parametrization of~$\beta J_p$, see Section~\ref{subsect:contours} for more details.
 Let